thirtybees/docs/thirtybees/installation/getting_started.md

 permalink: /installation/
 ---

-## Getting Started

-So, you've gotten a quick glace and what thirty bees is and now you want to try it out for yourself.
-Great!
-There are just a few things we need to go over first to get you going.

-## General Server Requirements
+# General Server Requirements For thirty bees

-Now that you are ready to install thirty bees, lets go over what you will need.
-###PHP
+thirty bees is an [eCommerce](https://en.wikipedia.org/wiki/E-commerce) web application.
+It has to be installed on a web server running MySQL or MariaDB and PHP.
+The code requires certain PHP modules and PHP versions to operate consistently and without error.
+##PHP
 * PHP 5.5 ~ PHP 7.1
  * At least 256 Mb of RAM dedicated to PHP is advised.
-The more the better!
+Certain features and functionality will require more ram be allocated to the aplication.
+Consult your developer or hosting service for advice.

-####Required Extensions
+###Required Extensions

 These extenstions for PHP are **REQUIRED**

 * PDO_MySQL
 * cURL
 * SimpleXML
 * mcrypt
 * GD
 * OpenSSL
 * DOM
 * SOAP
 * Zip

-####Recommended Extensions
+###Recommended Extensions

 * imap
 * curl